pymor/pymor/docs/source/tutorial_ph.md

 port-Hamiltonian systems and their relationship to two other system-theoretic properties called *passivity* and *positive realness*.
-After introducing a toy example in the [second section](#a-toy-problem-mass-spring-damper-chain), we have a look into structure-preserving model reduction for port-Hamiltonian systems in the [third section](#structure-preserving-model-order-reduction).
+After introducing a toy example in the [second section](#a-toy-problem-mass-spring-damper-chain), we look into structure-preserving model reduction schemes for port-Hamiltonian systems in the [third section](#structure-preserving-model-order-reduction).

 ## Port-Hamiltonian LTI systems

-In this section, we give a formal definition of port-Hamiltonian systems.
-Port-Hamiltonian systems have several favorable properties for modeling, control and simulation, for example composability and stability.
-Furthermore, they adhere to a certain power balance equation.
+Port-Hamiltonian systems have several favorable properties for modeling, control and simulation, for example, composability and stability.
+Furthermore, they adhere to a power balance equation.
 Port-Hamiltonian systems are especially suited for network-based modeling and problems involving multi-physics phenomena.
-We refer to {cite}`MU23` for a general introduction to port-Hamiltonian systems and their applications.
+We refer to {cite}`MU23` for a general introduction to port-Hamiltonian descriptor systems and their applications.

 We say a LTI system is *port-Hamiltonian* if it can be expressed as